-People who register for the Direct Notification Program will receive advance notification.
+Those registered for the Direct Notification Program will receive advance notice of a burn.
 The Army will contact them directly by phone, text, and/or email when a decision is made to mobilize, when the burn begins, and when burn operations are complete.
-Register at www.FortOrdCleanup.com or call 800-852-9699.
+Register at www.FortOrdCleanup.com or call 800-852-9699 or 242-7383.